 By the end of the semester students can read, write and express their opinions about films, environmental issues and the plight of the rare and endangered animals of Indonesia.
-Students have the opportunity to view a range of film texts and develop creative, researched responses to further develop their understanding of the above themes.
+Students can view a range of film texts and develop creative, researched responses to further develop their understanding of the above themes.